 Modern loan origination systems let lenders access credit bureau data from multiple sources (Equifax, Experian, and TransUnion) using rules to create a waterfall approach.
 Either natively or using a system such as Digital Matrix Systems (DMS), the rules can determine whether cumulative bureau data is needed instead of a single, standard bureau data.

 Decision rules may be set to govern declines of applications after bureau reports have been pulled.
-Post-bureau decline rules provide decision consistency and ensure that if any rule triggers a decline it must be waived in order to approve the application.
+Post-bureau decline rules provide decision consistency and ensure that if any rule triggers a decline, it must be waived in order to approve the application.
 Decision rules also allow lenders to track and analyze automated decisions.
-In this example, a lender can easily determine the percentage and types of loans that were declined or approved by overrides.
+A lender can easily determine the percentage and types of loans that were declined or approved by overrides.

-Define rules that determine which specific tradeline data are included in the calculation of borrower expenses.
-A tradeline rule can be written using any tradeline data fields.
+This defines rules that determine which specific tradeline data is included in the calculation of borrower expenses.
+A tradeline rule can be written using any tradeline data field.
 For example,

-By iteratively applying the rules that control how a credit policy field can be modified by the system, auto structuring attempts to determine a resolution.
-Successful resolutions can trigger an immediate or a conditional approval tied to any stipulations you establish.
-Unsuccessful resolutions automatically issue an auto decline.
+By iteratively applying the rules that control how the system can modify a credit policy field, auto structuring will attempt to determine a resolution.
+Successful resolutions can trigger an immediate or conditional approval tied to any stipulations established.
+Conversely, unsuccessful resolutions automatically issue an auto decline.

 Auto structuring lets lenders translate credit policies and underwriting decisions into a predictable, automated process that accelerates decision time, often allowing a lender to respond with a deal in seconds.